Published on 29 August 2017

 Using blockchain for identity management would allow the UK to match international pioneers, such as Estonia.
 Doing this requires policymakers to answer key questions about control of identity, data sharing and data security.

-We are delighted to hold a high-level roundtable investigating how blockchain could improve identity management for citizens and government.
-The roundtable, with around 25 industry leaders, will launch a new Reform report, sponsored by Accenture, on blockchain in public services.
-The event will take place under the Chatham House Rule and will be in partnership with Accenture.
+We were delighted to hold a high-level roundtable which investigated how blockchain could improve identity management for citizens and government.
+The roundtable launched a new Reform report, sponsored by Accenture, on blockchain in public services.
+The event took place under the Chatham House Rule and was held in partnership with Accenture.

 27 November 2017